Feed your mind. Protect your body

 KEN SHIN KAI is written in Japanese using the characters for ‘sword’ (剣), ‘spirit’ (心), and ‘group’ (会), roughly translating to “the group for training the spirit through using the sword.”
 This idea of training the mind and spirit through martial arts had a profound impact on me.
 It inspired what would become my mantra, Feed Your Mind, Protect Your Body.
 The concept of Ken Shin Kai taught me that mental and psychological growth should be as central to martial arts as physical strength and technique.
 Out of respect for Sensei Nakano, I have chosen to bear his logo in all Karate contexts.

-Until Nakano’s passing in 2013, we were among the few from Norway who visited and trained with him regularly.
-This experience transformed my understanding of Karate, helping me see that the Karate I practiced—which I had believed was steeped in tradition—was itself an evolution of the original art, as is the case with all martial arts styles.
+Until Nakano’s passing in 2013, we were among the few from Norway who visited and trained with him .
+This short experience transformed my understanding of Karate, helping me see that the Karate I practiced—which I had believed was steeped in tradition—was itself an evolution of the original art, as is the case with all martial arts styles.
 This realization freed me from rigid interpretations and encouraged me to approach Karate and martial arts as a whole with a more open and adaptive mindset.

 Feed Your Mind, Protect Your Body